MohammadKani/awesome-chatgpt-prompts/README.md

 > specified goals.
 Please provide the code and any relevant explanations to
 > ensure a clear understanding of the implementation.

-## Act as a Linux Terminal
+## به عنوان یک Linux Terminal

 Contributed by: [@f](https://github.com/f) Reference:
 [https://www.engraved.blog/building-a-virtual-machine-inside/](https://www.engraved.blog/building-a-virtual-machine-inside/)

-> I want you to act as a linux terminal.
+> I want you to به عنوان یک linux terminal.
 I will type commands and you will reply
 > with what the terminal should show.
 I want you to only reply with the terminal
 > output inside one unique code block, and nothing else. do not write
 > explanations. do not type commands unless I instruct you to do so.
 When I need
 > to tell you something in English, I will do so by putting text inside curly
 > brackets {like this}.
 My first command is pwd

-## Act as an English Translator and Improver
+## به عنوان یک English Translator and Improver

 Contributed by: [@f](https://github.com/f) **Alternative to**: Grammarly, Google Translate

-> I want you to act as an English translator, spelling corrector and improver.
+> I want you to به عنوان یک English translator, spelling corrector and improver.
 I
 > will speak to you in any language and you will detect the language, translate
 > it and answer in the corrected and improved version of my text, in English.
 I
 > want you to replace my simplified A0-level words and sentences with more